splunk/airport_cim_for_splunk/howto.md

 | addinfo
 | where (SOBT>info_min_time AND SOBT<info_max_time)
 ```
-You will see, the Splunk4Airports app expects _lastUpdated_ to be used as _time, and uses syntax like this:
+You will see, the Airport App for Splunk expects _lastUpdated_ to be used as _time, and uses syntax like this:
 ```
 stats latest(x), latest(y) by flightUid
 ```